Christian Blind Mission

 About Christian Blind Mission:

-Christian Blind Mission International (cbm) was founded in 1908, when a German missionary pastor, Ernst Chistoffel, opened a home and school for children with disabilities in Anatolia. cbm's vision is "A world where people living with or affected by disability are valued as Jesus values them, are accepted as equals, and are able to achieve their God-given potential."
-Christian Blind Missiontakes a community, rights-based, participatory and innovative approach to its programs.
-Its programs focus on prevention, cure and care. cbmalso has a Healing Hugs program, where donors are asked to give $30 a month to sponsor a child in need of medical care.
+Christian Blind Mission International (cbm) was founded in 1908 when a German missionary pastor, Ernst Chistoffel, opened a home and school for children with disabilities in Anatolia. cbm’s vision is “A world where people living with or affected by disability are valued as Jesus values them, are accepted as equals, and are able to achieve their God-given potential.” cbm reports that 1 in 10 children with disabilities is in school, and 1 in 20 finish primary school.
+Christian Blind Mission takes a Christian, community, rights-based, participatory and innovative approach to its programs.
+Its programs focus on prevention, cure, care, and education.
+In 2016, cbm helped 37.9 million children and families with disabilities and treated 3.3 million children with medical care.

-Christian Blind Mission International is a big charity, with $13m in donations and $9m in donated goods-in-kind in F2015.
-Its administrative costs are 6% of revenues and its fundraising costs are 20% of donations, falling within a reasonable range. cbm has funding reserves of $11m, of which $2m is donor-endowed.
-This results in a program cost coverage ratio of 60% excluding donor-endowed funds, meaning that cbm can cover 7 months of its annual program costs.
+Christian Blind Mission is a Major 100 charity, with $13.4m in cash donations and $118.6m in donated goods-in-kind in F2017.
+Of the $118.6m, $105.4m was donated to cbm US. cbm Canada now operates cbm US so the large increase in goods-in-kind donations is due to cbm US now being included in cbm Canada’s reports. cbm’s administrative costs are 2% of revenues and its fundraising costs are 31% of donations.
+For every dollar donated, 67 cents go to cbm’s programs, falling within Ci’s reasonable range. cbm has funding reserves of $13.2m, of which $2.3m is donor-endowed.
+This results in a program cost coverage ratio of 8.5%, excluding donor-endowed funds.
+Excluding goods-in-kind donations and donor-endowed funds, the funding reserves can cover 113% of annual program costs.

-This charity report is an update that is being reviewed by Christian Blind Mission International.
+This charity report is an update that has been sent to Christian Blind Mission for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending June